avanzosc/odoo-addons/calendar_meeting_disable_default_alarm/README.rst

 Overview
 ========

 The **Calendar Meeting Disable Default Alarm** module extends the default functionality of calendar events in Odoo.
-This customization allows for more flexible handling of calendar alarms and prevents sending emails to newly added attendees when modifying event details.
+This customization provides more flexibility in handling calendar alarms and attendee notifications by using context flags to control behavior, specifically preventing the sending of emails to newly added attendees when modifying event details.

-The main feature of this module is the disabling of alarm notifications for certain scenarios and modification of attendee notification behavior.
+The main feature of this module is the dynamic management of alarm notifications and attendee email notifications through the use of context and the `super()` method.

 Features
 ========

-- Prevents sending invitation emails to newly added attendees when modifying an event.
+- Prevents sending invitation emails to newly added attendees when modifying an event by leveraging context flags.
-- Allows event updates to be handled with specific conditions based on recurrence, time changes, and alarms.
+- Allows for event updates to be applied under specific conditions based on recurrence, time changes, and alarm notifications.
-- Customizes how event updates are applied, including the breaking of recurrence and handling of alarms.
+- Customizes how event updates are processed, including controlling notifications based on context variables.

 Usage
 =====